evgeniiaraz/wiki_project/README.md

 I used the output of this script to understand what is the content of each cluster (and if it made sense) (my qualitative judgement is given in ```/export/b08/erazumo/library/clustering/testing/category_summary.txt```)

+*/export/b08/erazumo/library/scripts/clustering/testing/distance_centroids.py*
+Input:
+numpy array with coordinates of centroids('kmeans.centroids_' saved to a numpy array)

+Output:
+'distances.npy' which stores pairwise distance between all centroids

+This script is for quantitatively evaluating how good the flat clustering is, seeing, how widespread/close the centroids are.